 Don’t forget about the impact of costs

-The negative impact of high costs and charges on pension pots has been often talked about in the media and is one of the reasons the Financial Conduct Authority introduced a 0.75% cap on auto-enrolment funds.
+The negative impact of high costs and charges on pension pots has been often talked about in the media and is one of the reasons the FCA introduced a 0.75% cap on auto-enrolment funds.
 Keeping costs under control is another way of maximising your investment outcomes.
 Remember: what isn’t taken in costs, you get to keep, meaning the lower the fees the higher the returns in your portfolio.

 And even better, the effect of these savings will also be enhanced by compound interest over the long term, meaning the cost savings can be very significant over time.

-Near or Far, time is on your side
+Near or far, time is on your side

 Whether you’re ten years or thirty years from retirement, getting a head start can significantly improve the value of your pension pot.
 What’s more, getting to grips with your retirement plans doesn’t need to be time consuming or confusing.

-Nutmeg have a range of tools to help you, such as our pensions calculator, that can help you understand how much you need to save for your own circumstances.
+Nutmeg have a range of tools to help you, such as our pensions calculator, which can help you understand how much you need to save for your own circumstances.
 If you have multiple pensions, you can consolidate them in order to better understand and keep track of your retirement, and we can even arrange for your employer to contribute directly to your Nutmeg pension on your behalf.
 You could also receive a 25% instant top up to new contributions (subject to eligibility).

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Pension rules apply and tax rules may change in future.
 If you need help with pensions, seek independent financial advice.